Last updated on March 20th, 2018 at 04:03 pm

 - Don’t use qualitative methods to validate purchase-related hypotheses.

 - Don’t confuse validated engagement with real willingness to pay.
-Just because people use your product, you can’t be certain that they will pay for it down the road.
+Just because people use your product, you can’t be confident that they will pay for it down the road.

 - Fake the payment moment to make it as real as possible.